knight6700/Real-Time-Order-Status-Case-study/README.md

 * No information is provided about multi-device scenarios or user session management.
 * There is no mention of degraded mode, fallback behavior, or offline handling.
 * UX expectations for how updates should appear on mobile and web are not defined.
-* UI expectations for how updates manually pull to refesh in event details.
+* UI expectations for how updates manually pull to refesh in order details.

 ### MVP vs Full Solution
 ```mermaid